PACKAGE LEAFLET: INFORMATION FOR THE USER

 Norepinephrine should be administered intravenously:

-The initial dose is administered at a rate of 8 to 12 micrograms (0.008 to 0.012 mg) (base) per minute, adjusting the rate of administration to establish and maintain the desired blood pressure.
+The initial dose is administered at a rate of 8 to 12 micrograms (0.008 to 0.012 mg) (base) per minute, adjusting the administration rate to establish and maintain the desired blood pressure.

-To maintain, the rate is adjusted from 2 to 4 micrograms (0.002 to 0.004 mg) (base) per minute, titrating the dosage according to the patient's response.
+For maintenance, the rate is adjusted to 2 to 4 micrograms (0.002 to 0.004 mg) (base) per minute, titrating the dosage according to the patient's response.

-In the case of septic shock, the doses should be adjusted around 0.5 micrograms/kg/min (up to a maximum of 1.0 micrograms/kg/min) to achieve the desired mean blood pressure.
-It is recommended to administer it along with doses of 2 – 2.5 micrograms/kg/min of dopamine, which counteract vasoconstriction, ensuring good renal and splenic circulation.
+In the case of septic shock, the doses should be adjusted to around 0.5 micrograms/kg/min (up to a maximum of 1.0 micrograms/kg/min) to achieve the desired mean blood pressure.
+It is recommended to administer it together with doses of 2-2.5 micrograms/kg/min of dopamine, which counteract vasoconstriction, ensuring good renal and splenic circulation.

 Duration of treatment

-The infusion should be continued until the desired blood pressure and tissue perfusion are maintained without treatment.
+The infusion should be continued until adequate blood pressure and tissue perfusion are maintained without treatment.
 The norepinephrine infusion should be gradually reduced, avoiding abrupt interruption.
-In some cases described of vascular collapse due to acute myocardial infarction, treatment was required for up to six days.
+In some cases of vascular collapse due to acute myocardial infarction, treatment was required for up to six days.

-Intravenous infusion, 0.1 micrograms (base) per kg per minute, adjusting the rate of administration gradually to achieve the desired blood pressure, up to 1 microgram (base) per kg per minute.
+Intravenous infusion, 0.1 micrograms (base) per kg per minute, gradually adjusting the administration rate to achieve the desired blood pressure, up to 1 microgram (base) per kg per minute.

 Special precautions for use